Ordfin/Documentation/_includes/trading_mine/trading-bot.md

 <!--------------------------------------------- CONTENT starts -->

-Altough Superalgos is starting out with a single <a data-toggle="tooltip" data-original-title="{{site.data.trading_mine.trading_bot}}">trading bot</a>, the system is prepared to feature as many trading bots as developers are willing to create.
-As such, a trading mine is a catalog of trading bots.
+In Superalgos, a trading bot is a computer program designed to leverage the Superalgos infrastructure to provide smart trading features to users building <a data-toggle="tooltip" data-original-title="{{site.data.trading_system.trading_system}}">trading systems</a>.
+As such, a trading bot does not feature trading logic in and of itself.
+Instead, it executes the logic defined in trading systems.

-Notice that, in the context of Superalgos, a trading bot has nothing to do with the trading logic.
-Think of trading logic as the business rules which&mdash;in Superalgos&mdash;are defined in <a data-toggle="tooltip" data-original-title="{{site.data.trading_system.trading_system}}">trading systems</a>.
-Anyone may build trading systems, meaning that creating a trading system and the <a data-toggle="tooltip" data-original-title="{{site.data.trading_system.trading_strategy}}">trading strategies</a> within does not require coding.
+Put in other words, when Superalgos users define trading systems and the <a data-toggle="tooltip" data-original-title="{{site.data.trading_system.trading_strategy}}">trading strategies</a> within, they are not building a trading bot.
+Instead, they are defining a set of instructions that a trading bot will then interpret and execute.

-Trading mines work similarly to <a data-toggle="tooltip" data-original-title="{{site.data.data_mine.data_mine}}">data mines</a> in the sense that they provide the same kind of tools to structure the definitions of bots, including <a data-toggle="tooltip" data-original-title="{{site.data.data_mine.process_definition}}">process definitions</a>, <a data-toggle="tooltip" data-original-title="{{site.data.data_mine.product_definition}}">product definitions</a>, and <a data-toggle="tooltip" data-original-title="{{site.data.data_mine.plotter}}">plotters</a>.
+Trading bots have access to every piece of infrastructure built in Superalgos.
+One of the noteworthy sections of the infrastructure relevant to trading bots are trading mines themselves.
+Trading bots may be quite complex pieces of software.
+To name two of the most prominent characteristics: the bot needs to consider multiple dimensions of information and needs to be highly reliable, as its activity entails monetary transactions.

-{% include important.html content="Changes made to trading mines shipping with the system may not be saved at the workspace level.
-If you wish to modify those hierarchies and use them in such modified versions, you need to clone them and modify the clone instead.
-To do this successfully, you need to learn more about [backups](suite-backups.html) and [clones](suite-clones.html)." %}
+Trading mines make building trading bots a more accessible feat, providing a framework to produce compartmentalized definitions for the bots' processes and products, just like data mines do for sensors and indicators.

 <!--------------------------------------------- CONTENT ends -->